blablabla

 Quick comparison

-AppPlatformsAI voicesWaits for youWorks offlinePrice
+AppPlatformsAI voicesLanguagesWaits for youWorks offlinePrice

-blablablaiOSYes (ElevenLabs)YesYesFree / $6.99/mo / $69.99/yr
+blablablaiOS84 ElevenLabs voices28YesYesFree / $6.99/mo / $69.99/yr

-Rehearsal ProiOSNoNoYes$19.99 one-time
+Rehearsal ProiOSNoYour own recordingsNoYes$19.99 one-time

-coldReadiOSNo (system voices)Yes (cue word)YesFree / $10.99/mo
+coldReadiOSNo (system voices)11Yes (cue word)YesFree / $10.99/mo

-Acting PaliOS, AndroidYes (53+ voices)YesPartial$9.99/mo
+Acting PaliOS, AndroidYes (53+ voices)Not publishedYesPartial$9.99/mo

-RafyiOS, WebYes (ElevenLabs)UnclearUnverified$9.99-24.99/mo
+RafyiOS, WebYes (ElevenLabs)6UnclearUnverified$9.99-24.99/mo

-LinusiOS, Android, WebYes (65+ voices)YesUnverifiedA$14.99-29.99/mo
+LinusiOS, Android, WebYes (65+ voices)English (accent options)YesUnverifiedA$14.99-29.99/mo

-OffbookWebYes (20+ voices)UnverifiedNo$9.99-29.99/mo
+OffbookWebYes (20+ voices)Not publishedUnverifiedNo$9.99-29.99/mo

 What matters in a rehearsal app